 In 1991, Chief Towle retired and was succeeded by Jim Fadenrecht.
 As with his predecessor, Chief Fadenrecht started his career with the department as a student employee in the 1970s and consistently moved through the ranks.
 The 1990s was a period of growth and expansion for the department, with many new innovations such as the implementation of a Community Service Aide program (presently the Community Safety Operations program).
 Initiated in 1991 by Captain Dave Evans and the CU Committee on Personal Safety (COPS), the program sought to involve student employees in making positive contacts with the campus community and act as extra “eyes and ears” for UCPD in the detection of crime and suspicious activity.

 Several high profile crime incidents occurring in the 1990s catalyzed the community to address public safety and increased the demand for UCPD involvement in crime prevention and community-oriented policing activities.
 In 1997 a transient, David “Mad Dog” Simpson, was murdered in a transient camp in the wooded area north of the Student Recreation Center.
 In December of that year, CU student Susannah Chase was beaten to death in the Whittier neighborhood near the Pearl Street Mall.

 Under Chief Fadenrecht's tenure, the department moved to its current location, the Police and Parking Services building at 1050 Regent Drive.
 Prior to this, the department had been housed in a variety of basements across campus, starting in Macky and then in Wardenburg, 914 Broadway, and finally the Armory.

 Chief Fadenrecht retired in January 2005.
-Our current chief, Joe Roy, was appointed and began his tenure on February 1, 2005.
-With a long history of service to the CU community, Chief Roy previously served as the director of the Parking and Transportation Services division.
+His successor, Joe Roy, began his tenure on February 1, 2005.
+With a long history of service to the CU community, Roy previously served as the director of the Parking and Transportation Services division.
 Roy lead the department through three presidential visits to campus during 2012 and the scaling-down of the annual disruptive 4/20 gathering that year, too.
 He retired in August 2013.
 Ron Burns, a former police chief in Lakewood, Colo., Tempe, Ariz. and Kirkland, Wash., currently serves as interim chief for four months, a period that included CU's destrutive floods in September 2013.